 - Document their wishes so medical teams can act in accordance with what they’ve decided for themselves.

-If your loved one is dealing with a chronic health condition, try to keep track of details about the illness.
-Documenting the symptoms or effects your loved one has experienced and the various treatments and medications that have been administered could prove to be invaluable information to the medical professionals providing their health care.
+If your loved one has a chronic health condition, try to keep track of their illness.
+Documenting their symptoms and tracking their treatments and medications provides important information for the medical professionals providing their health care.

-You will be expected to act as a resource for your loved one’s team of medical professionals.
-This is especially important if your loved one has been admitted to the hospital with a sudden illness or pain.
-In the event of an emergency, you would be able to provide the nurses or doctors with background information about your loved one, including their medical history.
+Sharing and gathering information is central to an advocate’s role.
+That’s especially important if your loved one has been admitted to the hospital with a sudden illness or injury.
+In the event of an emergency, you should be able to provide the nurses and doctors with background information including their medical history.

 You should also ask questions to clarify anything you don’t understand about your loved one’s care including the purpose of tests and procedures, as well as follow-up care requirements.

 It takes courage to be an advocate.
 Don’t be afraid to speak up.
 If you or your loved one don’t feel comfortable, or if there’s uncertainty about their care, express those concerns to the medical staff so they can address the issues.
 You can also share your perspective on your loved one’s health, wishes and living conditions.
 That information gives medical staff insights they might not otherwise know.
 Being an advocate is a challenging and meaningful role that helps improve your loved one’s overall care and comfort.

 Advocates may also need to help their loved ones find ways to help them age in place successfully.
 Nutrition is a big part of the equation.
 As a leading national provider of refrigerated, home-delivered meals that are ready-to-heat-and-eat, we make mealtime more convenient and delicious.